Act of 18 June 1965 no. 4

 In regulations, the Ministry can make exceptions to the requirement for approval for certain types of vehicles, for certain types of work and for certain businesses and persons under specified conditions.

-The Norwegian Public Roads Administration can, according to detailed rules laid down by the Ministry in regulations, check motor vehicles, trailers and equipment subject to approval in establishments where this is sold.
+The Norwegian Public Roads Administration can, according to detailed rules laid down by the Ministry in regulations, inspect motor vehicles, trailers and equipment subject to approval in establishments where this is sold.

-The Ministry1 provides provisions on the extent to which and under which conditions a motor vehicle or trailer that is registered or resident in a foreign state may be permitted to be used here in the country.
+The Ministry provides provisions on the extent to which and under which conditions a motor vehicle or trailer that is registered or resident in a foreign state may be permitted to be used here in the country.1

-1The Ministry of Transport has on 24 August 1995 authorized the Directorate of Public Roads to make exceptions from regulation 28 March 1967 no. 9350 on the use of foreign motor vehicles in the country for persons resident in Sweden who must drive between residence and workplace in Norway.
+1The Ministry of Transport has on 24 August 1995 authorized the Directorate of Public Roads to make exceptions from Regulation of 28 March 1967 no. 9350 on the use of foreign motor vehicles in Norway for persons resident in Sweden who must drive between residence and workplace in Norway.

 No one must drive or attempt to drive a vehicle when he is in such a condition that he cannot be considered fit to drive safely, whether this is due to his being under the influence of alcohol or other intoxicating or narcotic substances, or that he is ill, weakened, tired or fatigued, or due to other circumstances.